Ash4669/Chase-The-Ace/README.md

 > Functionality left to implement

-- Cut for the dealer
+- Cut for the dealer - Need to find way to pass cards through or use database.
+Give options to choose the card they want to cut?
+A button from 1 to 52 - len(players) for them to choose their card?
 - Saying you're the dealer when you are.
 - passing over to the next dealer and deleting last one.
 - Checking who the winner is per round and taking off a life.